Deaf Health Care and

 Overview

-The Deaf Hub was established in 2022 to promote representation of deaf and hard-of-hearing* individuals in healthcare and biomedical science careers.
-The Deaf Hub supports pathways to healthcare careers, creates a network for deaf scientists, and conducts research related to the deaf community and their health.
+The Deaf Hub was established in 2022 to increase the number of culturally- and language-concordant individuals in healthcare and biomedical science careers.
+The Deaf Hub supports pathways to healthcare careers, creates a network for scientists, and conducts research on alleviating healthcare systemic barriers for patients, trainees, and professionals.

 Two icons shows intertwined – a heart with a pulse line and a beaker with a plus sign